aramis-lab/clinicadl-zoo/contribute/CONTRIBUTE_TRANSFORMS.md

 pytest tests/unittests/transform
 ```

-PS: before running this command, make sure that your `clinicadl` environment is activated and that you are
-the repo `clinicadl-zoo`.
+PS: before running this command, make sure that your `ClinicaDL` environment is activated and that you are in the repo `clinicadl-zoo`.

 ## STEP 5: Create a Pull Request in the repository